jtljac/me5e/CONTRIBUTING.md

 PRs have a few phases:

 0. **Prioritization.** If the PR relates to the current milestone, it is assigned to that milestone.
-1. **Initial Review from the 5e contributor team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
+1. **Initial Review from the me5e contributor team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
 Generally this talks about code style and some methodology.
-2. **Final Review from the Maintainers.** Atropos and Kim have final review and are the only ones with merge permission.
+2. **Final Review from the Maintainers.** jtljac has final review and is the only one with merge permission.

 #### PR Size